 4 teaspoons baking powder

 - 1 2/3 cups buttermilk (or regular milk with 2 teaspoons of vinegar mixed in)

 1 cup shredded cheddar cheese

-- 2 tablespoons butter (melted, to slather on the biscuits)
+- 2 tablespoons butter (melted, to slather on the biscuits), optional

 Gather the ingredients.
 Preheat the oven to 400 F.

-Combine all dry ingredients and butter in a food processor, pulse until it forms fine crumbs.
-If you don't have a food processor use a pastry blender or two forks.
+Combine the flour, salt, baking powder, and cold butter in a food processor and pulse until it forms fine crumbs.
+If you don't have a food processor use a pastry blender or 2 forks.
 Be careful not to overmix or to use your hands.
 You want the little chunks of butter to stay intact and not melt.

 Add the buttermilk as you pulse or mix; continue until a dough forms.

 Place the dough in a clean bowl.
 Cut in the shredded cheddar and cooled, cooked sausage until completely incorporated.

-Separate the dough into 12 balls.
-Form quickly and gently with your hands so that it is rounded.
+Separate the dough into 12 balls, quickly and gently forming them with your hands.
 Place the balls of dough snuggly into a 9 x 13-inch casserole dish.
-Brush the tops of each biscuit with melted butter if you wish.
+Brush the tops of each biscuit with melted butter, if you wish.

-Place the casserole dish in the oven and bake for about 15 to 20 minutes or until golden brown and cooked all the way through.
-Serve immediately or allow to cool and cover in aluminum foil and then freeze.
+Place the casserole dish in the oven and bake for 15 to 20 minutes or until golden brown and cooked all the way through.